Statutory inquiry into sexual harassment allegations in Defence Forces announced

 “Your fortitude and personal bravery is genuinely appreciated,” the minister said.

-Interviewees told investigators of bullying, mobbing and sexual harassment within the Defence Forces which caused long-term pain and injury.
+Interviewees told investigators of bullying and sexual harassment within the Defence Forces which caused long-term pain and injury.

-Eighty-eight percent of female respondents surveyed for the review reported experiencing one or more forms of sexual harassment.
+Of the female respondents surveyed for the review, 88% reported experiencing one or more forms of sexual harassment.

+Members of the Defence Forces reported being in dangerous situations after they were invited to take part in sexual activity by a person who was often of higher rank, and, in some cases, by a person or persons who were under the influence of alcohol and/or drugs.

+“Apart from the horrendous nature of the alleged rapes and sexual assaults suffered and described in great detail to the IRG, what happened afterwards is of equal concern,” the report said.

 This includes threatening behaviour and the suggestion the individual is under total control of the superior.